-Dribble Bibs are great practically for keeping baby’s clothes free from excess drool and in turn their skin won’t be irritated and they can also make a fairly simple outfit a little more stylish and quirky too!
+Dribble Bibs are great practically for keeping new born baby clothes free from excess drool and in turn their skin won’t be irritated and they can also make a fairly simple outfit a little more stylish and quirky too!

 I wouldn’t recommend spending a fortune on these kind of basic items because you’ll end up losing so many and stains ruining them and they’re pretty much always hidden under other clothing anyway so as long as they’re cotton, they need not be expensive or fussy.